The 8 Best Essential Oils for Wrinkles and Skin Care

 I want to laugh (without worrying about my smile lines)!
 I want to cry if I need to (without worrying about ruining my eyes).
 I want to go out in the sunshine and get that Vitamin D (without worrying that my skin will turn into a wrinkled prune).
 I want to live my life, and I really do want to age gracefully, not stupidly.

-**Hey!
-Would you like a free copy of my guide to the 5 essential oils every home needs plus how to use them?
-You can get it as a gift by completing the form at the end of this article.
+**NOTE: Would you like a free copy of my guide to 12 easy to make essential diffuser blends?
+You can get it and other mini-eBooks, cheat sheets, check lists & guides in the Resource Library by completing the form at the end of this article.

 The Fact Remains: We All Want to Look as Good as We Can!

-Check out a few of these fun tidbits of advice I've either gotten or read to help avoid wrinkles and look your best into middle age:
+Check out a few of these fun tidbits of advice and tips out there on the inter-webs to help you avoid wrinkles and look your best into middle age:

 Don't smile.
 Try to remain expressionless (like the woman who hasn't smiled in 40 years).